CODE OF CONDUCT

 expressly mentioned herein

 A) Loan upto Rs.
-10 Lakhs – 1% of the loan amount subject to
+10 Lakhs – 1% annually of the loan amount

 B) Loan exceeding Rs.
-10 Lakhs – 1% of the loan amount subject to
+10 Lakhs – 1% annually of the loan

 Instalment swap chargeRs.
 500/- per instance